Complete and competitive financial markets in a complex world: The Economy.

 \subsection{Assets}

 We posit the existence of an asset whose final payoff and current price are used as {\it num\'eraire} of the payoff and of the price of all other assets, respectively.
 Each asset is identified with its payoff expressed in units of the {\it num\'eraire} and is modelled as an element of $\Fun\Omega$.
 The market is then a convex set $\Xa \subset \Fun\Omega$ containing the origin as well as the function identically equal to $1$ (that will be simply indicated by $1$).
-Notice that we do not assume that investments may be replicated on any arbitrary scale, i.e. that $\Xa$ is a {\it convex cone}, as is customary in this literature.
+Notice that, similarly to Jouini and Kallal \cite{jouini_kallal_99}, we do not assume that investments may be replicated on any arbitrary scale, i.e. that $\Xa$ is a {\it convex cone}, as is customary in this literature.
+Restrictions to the investment scale are commonly met on the market whenever investors are subject to margin requirements or the provision of a collateral.

-We assume in addition that ({\it i}) each $f\in\Xa$ satisfies $f\ge_*a$ for some $a\in\R$ and ({\it ii}) that
+We assume in addition that ({\it i}) each $X\in\Xa$ satisfies $X\ge_*a$ for some $a\in\R$ and ({\it ii}) that

 The first of these assumptions constraints the assets traded on the market to bear a limited risk of losses and may be interpreted as a restriction imposed by some regulator; the second one permits agents, which in principle may only form convex portfolios, to invest into the {\it num\'eraire} asset an unlimited amount of capital.
-Notice that, since the {\it num\'eraire} cannot be shorted, the construction of zero cost portfolios -- or {\it self-financing strategies} -- is not possible.
-We are not assuming that the market prohibits short positions but rather that, in the presence of credit risk, long and short positions even if permitted should be regarded as two different investments as they bear potentially different levels of risk.
+Notice that, since the {\it num\'eraire} cannot be shorted, the construction of zero cost portfolios -- or {\it self-financing strategies} -- need not be possible (outside of the trivial case of assets with a negative price which are self-financed by definition).
+We do not {\it assume} that the market prohibits short positions but rather that, in the presence of credit risk, long and short positions even if permitted should be regarded as two different investments as they bear potentially different levels of risk.
 In other words, when taking short positions, investors affect the implicit counterparty risk and modify {\it de facto} the final payoff of the asset shortened.

-The issuance of new securities may result in the extension of the set $\Xa$ of traded assets.
-We may consider to this end several possibilities, varying from one another by the degree of completeness.
-A minimal extension is obtained when, along with each asset in $\Xa$, investors are permitted to take a short position in the corresponding call option (a strategy very common on the market and known as {\it call overwriting}).
-The resulting set of assets is

-To the other extreme, we have the case of complete markets.
-In a model with poor mathematical structure such as the one considered here, the definition of market completeness is not entirely obvious.
-The idea to define completeness as a situation in which all functions $f\in\Fun\Omega$ are traded is indeed too ambitious, as it would be difficult to define a price function on such a large domain.
-We rather identify market completeness with the set